ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 More threads are not always good because CPU can only execute a certain number of threads in parallel.
 Once we exceed that number, CPU has to make some expensive calculation to decide which thread should get assigned based on priority.
 Depending on the number of excess unnecessary threads, your program can hit a break even point where it is not any faster.
 In addition, threads are associated with a minimum memory overhead of 64k that can add up quickly.

-I would recommend allocating threads based on the number of available cores.
+It is usually recommend to allocate threads based on the number of available cores.
 This is achieved in Java via:

 ```java
 int NUMBER_OF_CORES = Runtime.getRuntime().availableProcessors();
 ```

-Note that this does not necessarily return the actual number of physical cores on the device.
+*Note* — this does not necessarily return the actual number of physical cores on the device.
 It is possible that CPU may deactivate some cores to save battery etc.

 ### Conclusion
 We have learned a bit about threads, what thread pools are, why we need it and how to use it.
 We now know that we use ThreadPoolExecutor to conveniently manage and assign tasks to a pool of threads.
 We have also looked at a program that illustrates a simple usage of ThreadPoolExecutor.

-In summary, ThreadPoolExecutor allows us to create a number threads and assign a number of work to be done.
-It takes care of handling load balancing of work across the threads, and termination of threads that are no longer needed.
+In summary, ThreadPoolExecutor allows us to create a number of threads and assign a number of work to be done.
+It takes care of handling load balancing of work across the threads, and also the termination of threads that are no longer needed.

 There are a lot more to know, but we have managed to learn a lot while keeping things simple.
 Hopefully, we are now able to jump right in and start using thread pools to build more efficient Android applications.